KevinOConnell7/Midterm_project_Shopping/README.md

 CS:3980:0001

-Code is in the MP
+Code is in the MP-Shopping-Liat please put virtual enviroment in it

 ## What is the Application?